 The Broad Fork maintains Acheson’s relatable tone with the same goal of making good food unintimidating.
 The idea for this most recent cookbook was hatched at a CSA (Community Supported Agriculture) produce pickup, when a neighbor stopped Hugh for advice on how to use some of the lesser-known vegetables in that month’s box.
 Or, as Hugh remembers it, “What the hell do I do with kohlrabi?”

 If, like us, you’ve ever subscribed to a CSA you know that your box of produce can be filled with surprising, unfamiliar, or an overabundance of one or more vegetables.
 Some days you get a sort-of veggie anxiety, thinking: what is the best way to use celery root?
 Or how am I ever going to eat all of this squash?
 This cookbook is perfectly aligned for those committed to using fresh produce, whether from a CSA, a local farmer’s market, or the grocery store.
 There are (seriously) about 200 recipes included focusing on around 50 ingredients, broken down by season and by vegetable—which helps you assess your vegetable haul and make a plan for the week’s meals.
 This cookbook is nothing if not comprehensible and relatable.

 Just as she did with A New Turn in the South, Rinne blends her style with Acheson’s, using his handwriting in the photographs and design to make the book feel more handmade and relatable.
 Most of the recipes are accompanied by her stunning full-color photographs that make us want to head to the farmer’s market ASAP.

-You can find a copy of Hugh Acheson’s The Broad Fork: Recipes for the Wide World of Vegetables and Fruits in our Holiday Shop.
+Get your copy of Hugh Acheson’s The Broad Fork: Recipes for the Wide World of Vegetables and Fruits.